TirousCoded/TAUL/docs/pipelines.md

 This is put here at the top as it's really important (though it does reference things explained later in this document.)

-Upon changing the *structure* of a pipeline, the *downstream-most components* should be *reset* in order to ensure that all components in the pipeline operate correctly following said structural change.
+Upon changing the *structure* of a pipeline, the *downstream-most component* should be *reset* in order to ensure that all components in the pipeline operate correctly following said structural change.